Mindstormer619/100-days-of-code/log.md

 # 100 Days Of Code - Attempt 3 - Log

+We're on Attempt 3, and I fully plan to go the distance with this one.
+No slacking!

+I'm livestreaming this _entire_ thing on [Twitch](https://twitch.tv/mindstormer619).
+Catch me on stream to say hi, ask questions, provide criticism (literally anything goes as long as it's constructive), and learn! 😄

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)